-1. Organizational Composition and Operation
+1. Organizational Composition and Operation Organization Form

-Organization Form Company with an Audit and Supervisory Committee
+Company with an Audit and Supervisory Committee

-[Directors]

-Maximum Number of Directors Stipulated in Articles of Incorporation 16

-Term of Office Stipulated in Articles of Incorporation 1 year

-Chairperson of the Board President

-Number of Directors 7

-Appointment of Outside Directors Appointed

-Number of Outside Directors 4

-Number of Independent Directors/Auditors Designated from among Outside Directors 4
+[Directors] Maximum Number of Directors Stipulated in Articles of Incorporation 16 Term of Office Stipulated in Articles of Incorporation 1 year Chairperson of the Board Updated Chairman (Except where the Chairman concurrently serves as the President) Number of Directors Updated 8 Appointment of Outside Directors Appointed Number of Outside Directors Updated 5 Number of Independent Directors/Auditors Designated from among outside directors Updated 5

-Relationship with the Company (1)
+Relationship with the Company (1) Updated

-Name Relationship with the Company
+Name Attribute Relationship with the Company

-Name Attribute a b c d e f g h i j k
+Ivanie b c d e f g h i j k

 Yuji Sakakura From another company

-Seiichiro Ichikawa From another company

 Takashi Mukuno From another company

-Minako Nishimura From another company 0
+Minako Nishimura From another company Δ

+Koji Naito From another company

+Kumiko Baba From another company

-- Categories for Relationship with the Company - "○" indicates that the director currently falls under the category, or did so recently, and "△" indicates that the director fell under the category in the past. - "•" indicates that a close relation falls under the category, or did so recently, and "▲" indicates that a close relation fell under the category in the past. - a.
-Executive (a person who executes business; hereinafter the same) of the Company or its subsidiaries - b.
-Non-executive director or executive of a parent company of the Company - c.
-Executive of a fellow subsidiary of the Company - d.
-A party whose major client or supplier is the Company or an executive thereof - e.
-Major client or supplier of the Company or an executive thereof - f.
-Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director/auditor - g.
-Major shareholder of the Company (or an executive of said major shareholder if the shareholder is a corporation) - h.
-Executive of a client or supplier of the Company (which does not correspond to any of d., e., or f.) (the director himself/herself only) - i.
-Executive of a company, between which and the Company outside directors/auditors are mutually appointed (the director himself/herself only) - j.
-Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
-Others
+Categories for Relationship with the Company

+- "○" indicates that the director currently falls under the category, or did so recently, and "△" indicates that the director fell under the category in the past. - "●" indicates that a close relation falls under the category, or did so recently, and "▲" indicates that a close relation fell under the category in the past. - a Executive (a person who executes business; hereinafter the same) of the Company or its subsidiaries - b Non-executive director or executive of a parent company of the Company - c Executive of a fellow subsidiary of the Company - d A party whose major client or supplier is the Company or an executive thereof - e Major client or supplier of the Company or an executive thereof - f Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director/auditor - g Major shareholder of the Company (or an executive of said major shareholder if the shareholder is a corporation) - h Executive of a client or supplier of the Company (which does not correspond to any of d., e., or f.) (the director himself/herself only) - i Executive of a company, between which and the Company outside directors/auditors are mutually appointed (the director himself/herself only) - j Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k Others